The exhaustive list of makerspaces around the worldMay 3, 2018 1:00:00 AM

 Culver City, California

-Crash Space non-profit organization located in Los Angeles and run by volunteers.
+Crash Space, yet another non-profit organization located in Los Angeles and run by volunteers.
 It is a part of the growing global hackerspace movement.
-We are a collection of hackers, programmers, builders, makers, and artists.
-We promote science, technology, engineering, arts, and mathematics (STEAM) by teaching classes, participating in events, providing on-line resources, and by running a shared workshop.
-Our members use the space to work on their projects, share ideas, and help each other create whatever they envision.
+Hackers, programmers, builders, makers, and artists can all find something to work on here.
+The space offers STEAM training by teaching classes, participating in events, providing on-line resources, and by running a shared workshop.

 San Luis Obispo, California